htoo-eain-lwin/seeker/README.md

 ## My First Crawler

 > * Using Ferrum::Browser to crawl data.
-Turbostreams to realtime update view and some charts, some search and of course API ...*
+> * Turbostreams to realtime update view and some charts,
+> * Can Search, order and of course API ...*

 ## Documentation